Bolas criollas: History

-The first report about the arrival of this game to Venezuela mention that Spanish monks brought it with the conquistadores.
-Since 1930, it has become widely popular, and during the first National Sports Games event in 1956, it was elevated to a sport, and official rules were set.
-Since then, it has been one of the most popular attractions in this event.
+The first report about the arrival of this game to Venezuela mentions that Spanish monks brought it with the conquistadores.
+Since 1930, it has become widely popular, but it was not until 1956, on the occasion of the first National Sports Games event, that the Venezuelan Federation of Criollas Balls was founded, with the official rules being set shortly after.
+Since then, it has been one of the most popular attractions at this event.
 The National Bolas Criollas Championship takes place every year during the months of August and September.
-The game is also very popular in Colombia (mostly in the city of Cúcuta) and in Cuba.
+The game is also very popular in Colombia (mainly in the city of Cúcuta) and in Cuba.